 The venture capital (VC) industry began in 1946 when Georges Doriot (whom many consider the “father of venture capital”) and others started American Research and Development Corporation, the first publicly owned venture capital firm.
 Arguably its best investment was the $70,000 it spent in 1957 to help fund Digital Equipment Corporation.
 Eleven years later, that investment was valued at more than $355 million after the company’s initial public offering.

 Venture capital consists of funds obtained from backers that are invested in young, innovative companies (often in the tech and health care sectors) in exchange for an equity stake that hopefully can be translated into a profit when the company goes public or is merged with or sold to another company.
 The National Venture Capital Association (NVCA) reports that “venture capital is a catalyst for job creation, innovation, technology advancement, international competitiveness, and increased tax revenues.”
-Some of America’s most well-known businesses were founded with the help of venture capital, including Facebook, Apple, Amazon, Whole Foods Market, Google, FedEx, Starbucks, Staples, and Intel.
+Some of America’s most well-known businesses were founded with the help of venture capital, including Facebook, Apple, Amazon, Whole Foods Market, Google, FedEx, Starbucks, Staples, Dropbox, and Intel.
+Forty-two percent of U.S.-produced drugs approved by the Food & Drug Administration between 2009 and 2018 originated with venture capital funding, according to research released by Silicon Valley Bank.

 Associates, analysts, managing partners, general partners, and entrepreneurs in residence are the key players in this industry, but venture capital firms also need chief financial officers, controllers, accountants, lawyers, and marketing, public relations, computer security, information technology, and office workers.

 Venture capital firms are located throughout the United States, although most are headquartered in major cities.
 There are also opportunities throughout the world—especially in Europe, Israel, China, and India.
+Africa, Latin America, and Southeast Asia also have burgeoning venture capital sectors.
 Most VC firms have fewer than 15 employees.
 In fact, the NVCA reports that the average VC firm had 7.1 principals, down from nearly 9 principals in 2007.
 Many funds have only a few partners and support staff (secretaries, receptionists, etc.).
 As a result, VC firms need new hires to hit the ground running and begin producing immediately.
 This means that there are few opportunities (except in support positions) for those with just a bachelor’s degree and no industry experience.
 Most venture capital firms seek workers with a college degree, plus several years of experience at a management consulting firm, private equity firm, or investment bank.
 Others seek experienced professionals from the information technology, health services, engineering, or biotech sectors, or offer partnerships to successful entrepreneurs who are in their 30s and 40s.

 Venture capital partners have excellent earnings.
-In 2016, managing general partners/chief executive officers at venture capital firms received base salaries of $548,898 and total cash compensation of $667,002, according to Compensation and Employment in the Private Capital Industry, from Preqin and FPL Associates.
+Managing general partners/chief executive officers at venture capital firms received base salaries of $548,898 and total cash compensation of $667,002 in 2016 (the latest year for which data is available), according to Compensation and Employment in the Private Capital Industry, from Preqin and FPL Associates.

 - Fun and challenging: There’s a reason that very few people ever willingly leave their VC careers.
 Where else can you have so much fun investing other people’s money (plus some of your own), while being “in the middle of it all?”